M-Bahy/twitter-mass-blocker/README.md

 ## Running the Script

-To run the script, simply double click on the `run.bat` file in the project directory and give it the tweet you want to block its author and his followers.
+To run the script, copy the links to the tweets you want to block their author and his followers in targets.txt then simply double click on the `run.bat` file

 ## Limitations and Notes ⚠️